sourcehawk/cty-generator-addons/README.md

 Small add-on for cty that parses custom doc tags from your Go CRD types and generates HTML for it on the CTY style.

-> [!WARNING]️ Note on authorship: many parts of this repository were written with the assistance of AI and have not been
+> [!CAUTION]️ Note on authorship: many parts of this repository were written with the assistance of AI and have not been
 > tested.
 Please review carefully and treat this as community-supported.

 section with Conditions and